 Following the procedure described above, and using the time series recording both seismic and aseismic deformation, we obtain hourly post-seismic slip distribution models.
 This allows us to investigate its spatiotemporal evolution over the first 12 hours (Figure 3).
-The fit to the observations is shown in Supplementary Material S4 S3, and a sensitivity analysis is done in Supplementary Material S5 to assess the reliability of the post-seismic slip models.
+The fit to the observations is shown in Supplementary Material S4, and a sensitivity analysis is done in

+Supplementary Material S5 to assess the reliability of the post-seismic slip models.

 Our results show distinct patches that are not moving in space but grow in amplitude over time, and that can be identified 1 to 3 hours after the mainshock.
 The first one to develop is located near the epicenter of the mainshock (red square on Figure 3), off-shore of Canela Baja (station CNBA).
-This is also where the 2 largest aftershocks are located (blue stars yellow circles on Figure 3).
-This patch seems to nucleate at the southern edge of the co-seismic rupture area inferred by Melgar et al. (2016), which is shown as the blue shaded region on Figure 3.
-That co-seismic model The-latter is chosen because it is mostly based on data recording the co-seismic phase only (i.e., seismological data, high-rate GNSS data, tsunami data), limiting the contamination from very early afterslip by the InSAR data.
-After 12 hours, we find that the geodetic moment of this patch is 3.7×10^{19} Nm ($M{weq}7.0$).
-The second patch to develop is located to the north of the co-seismic rupture area (blue square on Figure 3), off-shore of Fray Jorge Park (station PFRJ).
-Although some slip is seen in this area during the first 2 hours (<0.1 m), this patch starts to grow noticeably in amplitude after 3 hours, and ends up with a geodetic moment of 1.5×10^{19} Nm after 12 hours ($M{weq}6.7$).
-In between these two patches, and down-dip of the co-seismic rupture area, a connection starts to robustly build-up \sim 7 hours after the mainshock.
-After 12 hours, we find that the entire afterslip model has a geodetic moment of 1.0×10^{20} Nm ($M{weq}7.3$), and it shows a rather continuous region of slip that surrounds the area of co-seismic rupture.
+This is also where the 2 largest aftershocks are located (blue stars on Figure 3).
+This patch seems to nucleate at the southern edge of the co-seismic rupture area inferred by Melgar et al. (2016), which is the co-seismic phase only (i.e., seismological data, high-rate GNSS data, tsunami data), limiting the contamination from very early afterslip by the InSAR data.
+After 12 hours, we find that the geodetic moment of this patch is $3.7 \times 10^{19}$ Nm ( $M{w{eq}}7.0$ ).
+The second patch to develop is located to the north of the co-seismic rupture area (blue square on Figure 3), off-shore of Fray